 Chapel of Pope Pius IX

 Pope Pius IX was forced to leave Rome in November 1848.
-He chose to stay at Gaeta, rather than accepting the offer to move to Naples.
+He chose to stay in Gaeta, rather than accepting the offer to move to Naples.
 He did so only in September 1849 after the French had put an end to Garibaldi's Defence of Rome.
 He stayed in the Royal Palace of Portici near Naples until April 1850, but he spent also a period at Caserta.
 After the declaration of the Kingdom of Italy in March 1861, the palace became one of the residences of the Kings of Italy.
 It was rarely used especially after the annexation of Rome in 1870 and the consequent acquisition of Palazzo del Quirinale.

 One of the many paintings showing Mount Vesuvius